goharbor/harbor/docs/user_guide.md

 ```
 If you are using a self-signed cert, make sure to copy the CA cert into ```/etc/docker/certs.d/10.117.169.182``` and ```$HOME/.docker/tls/10.117.169.182:4443/```. when an images is signed, it is shown in the Web UI.
 **Note: Replace "10.117.169.182" with the IP address or domain name of your Harbor node.
 In order to use content trust,HTTPS must be enabled in Harbor.**

-When an image is signed, image will have a tick show in UI.
+When an image is signed, image will have a tick show in UI, unsigned will have a cross show in UI.
 ![browse project](img/content_trust.png)